Breakdown: In Your House: Event

-The second match was between Too Much (Brian Christopher and Scott Taylor), and Al Snow and Scorpio.
-After going back and forth, Taylor performed a pumphandle suplex.
+The second match was between Too Much (Brian Christopher and Scott Taylor), and the team of Al Snow, and Scorpio.
+After going back, and forth, Taylor performed a pumphandle suplex.
 Snow and Christopher tagged in, and Snow delivered trapping headbutts.
 Scorpio and Taylor tagged in.
-As Scorpio delivered corner clotheslines, as Snow threw a steel chair into the ring.
+As Scorpio delivered corner clotheslines, Snow threw a steel chair into the ring.
 With Scorpio distracting the referee, Snow performed a calf kick with the chair.
 Scorpio then performed a dropkick with the chair to Christopher into Taylor.
 As Scorpio performed a splash to Taylor, Snow performed a moonsault on the outside from the security wall onto Christopher.
-As Scorpio was on the top turnbuckle, Christopher tripped him, and performed a suplex on the outside.
+As Scorpio was on the top turnbuckle, Christopher tripped him and performed a suplex on the outside.
 Taylor followed with a springboard axe handle.
 Back inside, Too Much performed a back body drop, and Christopher performed a bulldog to Scorpio.
-Scorpio then countered a back body drop from Too Much into a double dropkick.
+Scorpio then countered a back-body drop from Too Much into a double dropkick.
 Snow tagged in, and, as Scorpio distracted the referee, attacked Too Much with his mannequin head, also accidentally hitting Scorpio.
 Snow then performed a low blow to Taylor with the head.
 Christopher performed a Tennessee Jam onto Snow, Scorpio performed a flying clothesline to Christopher, and Snow finally pinned Taylor after a Snow Plow.

 The third match was between Marc Mero (accompanied by Jacqueline) and Droz.
 Mero had the early advantage with punches and kicks.
 Droz came back with a flapjack and a dropkick.
-Mero left the ring and looked to leave as Droz came after him and attacked Mero with the guard rail and ringsteps.
+Mero left the ring and looked to leave as Droz came after him and attacked Mero with the guard rail and steps.
 Back in the ring, Mero performed a knee lift, but Droz performed a flying shoulder block and a clothesline.
-Mero then performed a back body drop, sending Droz outside the ring.
+Mero then performed a backbody drop, sending Droz outside the ring.
 Mero followed with a suicide senton.
-Back inside, Droz blocked a slingshot splash attempt with his knees, and followed with a flying spinning back elbow, an inverted atomic drop, and a powerslam.
+Back inside, Droz blocked a slingshot splash attempt with his knees and followed with a flying spinning back elbow, an inverted atomic drop, and a power slam.
 As Droz went for the pin, Jacqueline placed Mero's foot on the bottom rope, stopping the count.
-Mero then came back with a clothesline, and choked Droz with the athletic tape around his wrist.
+Mero then came back with a clothesline and choked Droz with the athletic tape around his wrist.
 Mero then distracted the referee as Jacqueline hit Droz with the heel of her shoe from the top rope.
 Mero then pinned Droz after a Marvelocity.